-The spa-city as its prominently known is one of Germany’s most charming cities.
-And, the list of fun things to do in Aachen is endless.
-Whether you long for a hot spring bath, spa, or a calming nature walk, you’re ever spoiled for choice.
+Aachen, prominently known as “the spa city,” is one of Germany’s most charming places, and the list of fun things to do in Aachen is endless.
+Whether you long for a hot spring bath, spa, or a calming nature walk, you’re spoiled for choice.

 Aachen has a rich heritage from medieval times.
-It is where most German Kings were crowned and even more famous for hosting Charlemagne’s residence, a medieval emperor who ruled between 742 and 814.
+It’s where most German Kings were crowned and was the home of Charlemagne, a medieval emperor who ruled between 742 and 814.
 He likely chose this as his “capital” because of the nearby hot springs.

-There are many Aachen attractions to explore, ranging from the impressive Aachen Cathedral that Charlemagne built, and remains as his resting place, to the thermal parks, and fantastic fountains.
-And, although World War II had some devastating effects on the city, it has since grown in leaps and bounds to recover its glory.
+Many attractions exist, from the impressive Aachen Cathedral that Charlemagne built, which remains his resting place, to the thermal parks and fantastic fountains.
+And although World War II had some devastating effects on the city, it has since grown in leaps and bounds to recover its glory.

-Today, Aachen is a hub of technology and innovation and is home to numerous institutions, including universities, hospitals, luxury hotels, etc. There are plenty of amazing things to do in Aachen and its surroundings.
-But first, how do you get into this city?
+Today, Aachen is a hub of technology and innovation and is home to institutions including universities, hospitals, luxury hotels, and historical sites.
+There are plenty of amazing things to do in Aachen and its surroundings.

 - 1. Visit Aachen Cathedral